Nonie's Dishes

 — Leviticus 11:44

-Every holiday season since my wife was a girl, she would walk across the road to her grandmother’s farm house and make perogies from scratch.
+Every holiday season, my wife would walk across the road to her grandmother’s farmhouse and make perogies from scratch.
 It took all day.
-On Christmas Day, when we gathered to celebrate Jesus’ birth, the ten-foot-long solid-wood table was packed with food.
-Everything was hand-made with an extra dose of love and served in her finest china.
+On Christmas Day, when we gathered to celebrate Jesus’ birth, the ten-foot-long solid-oak table was packed with food.
+Everything was hand-made with an extra dose of love, served in her finest china.

-When Gramma died a few years ago, labels were discovered taped to the back of nearly everything in her home.
-She’d thoughtfully marked out who she wanted her belongings to go to when she went to be with the Lord.
-That was how all of Gramma Nonie’s fine china came to us, painstakingly labelled in her own handwriting.
-And so it was all carefully wrapped and shipped across the country, where it’s now displayed in our own home.
+When Gramma died a few years ago, handwritten labels were discovered on the back of nearly everything in her home.
+She’d thoughtfully marked out who should get her earthly belongings when she went to be with the Lord.
+That was how all of Gramma Nonie’s best dishes came to us.
+It was all carefully wrapped and shipped across the country, where it’s now displayed in our own home.

 And that was that.

 We use this term in church all the time, but sometimes religious words lose their everyday significance.
-We often think of holiness as purity or righteousness, or being free from sin.
-This is often the case, but that’s not what holy (Greek hagios) actually means.
+We often think of holiness as purity or righteousness, or being free from sin, but that’s not what holy (Greek hagios) actually means.

-Like Gramma’s dishes, the nation of Israel had tools and utensils that were only to be used for special purposes – in God’s Temple or Tabernacle.
+Like Gramma’s dishes, the ancient nation of Israel had tools and utensils that were only to be used for special purposes – in God’s Temple.
 Everyday items just wouldn’t do.
-Regular stuff wasn’t evil, it was just regular.
-There was nothing wrong with Israel’s baskets, cups, plates, and utensils for regular purposes, but only special utensils were fit for the purposes of God.
+The regular stuff wasn’t evil, it was just regular.
+There was nothing wrong with Israel’s baskets, cups, plates, and utensils for everyday purposes, but only special utensils were fit for the ceremonies prescribed by the Lord.
 As such, there were special dishes, utensils, and clothes that were only to be used in the Temple.
-These items were holy.
+These items were HOLY.

 Similarly, the Greek verb hagiazo means “to make holy”.
 It’s often translated as “sanctify”, but, again, this word doesn’t have much meaning to us outside of church.
 It isn’t the same as “purify”, although they often go together.
 A holy instrument may have to be purified after it becomes unclean for whatever reason, but it doesn’t cease from becoming holy despite in uncleanness.
 It’s still God’s dish or fork or lamp, even if it’s dirty and needs a scrub.